emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

-> - This handy little interface will allow the user to connect to their MetaMask wallet and Axion wallet and determine the direction of transfer.
+> - This handy little interface will allow the user to connect to their MetaMask wallet and Fermi wallet and determine the direction of transfer.
 >
 > - The connect buttons will allow you to connect to their respective wallets while the button in the middle will allow you to change the transfer the (from - to) directions.